tytydraco/yessleep/out/Im_a_Death_Row_Guard_and_Ive_been_reassigned_to_guard_Death_Yes_THE_Death.md

 A metric fuckton more money for less work?
 Fine by me.

 It all happened incredibly fast.
 Like I said, I had a death watch tour to conduct (death watch is a separate unit for inmates with an execution date).
 We have them surprisingly frequently.
 Most often we show higher-ups and politicians running tough-on-crime campaigns how the process works.
 That's what the lead up to murdering a man for murder is called.
 The process.
 The protocol.
 Finally, *the procedure*.
 This was all a favor to the living.
-The inmates' COD is still classified as homicide.
-"Judicial homicide", sure, but at the end of the day we still killed a guy for killing a guy.
+The inmates' CODs are still classified as homicide on their death certificates."Judicial homicide", sure, but at the end of the day we still killed a guy for killing a guy.

 The tour was bizarre.
 Barely a few minutes in and I found myself deeply uncomfortable.
 The questions were, well, I don't like to use this sort of language but they were fucking weird.
 A normal question would be related to maintaining security on the day of execution.
 This guy, whose name I don't recall…why don't I remember his name?
 Probably the shock.
 But he knew my last name was Reaper.
 Usually people do a double take, but Mr. X here seemed overeager to discuss it, practically salivating.
 He asked me my ethnic origins, if I had presided over any botched executions, and if so *how* botched?